Marileidy Paulino: 2020

-Paulino was awarded for her National Federation Athlete of the year.
-After her 2019 golden success in the Dominican Republic Military Games, she was in charge of taking the sports oath in the inauguration of the 2020 edition.
-During 2020 her coach and her focused in the 400 m.
+Paulino was awarded her National Federation Athlete of the Year.
+After her 2019 success in the Dominican Republic Military Games, she was in charge of taking the sports oath in the inauguration of the 2020 edition.
+During 2020, she and her coach focused on the 400 m.

 2021

 She competed in her home country at the Isaac Ogando Festival, running a 400 m 50.31 and tournament's gold medal.
 This mark gave her an Olympic spot for Tokyo 2020, surpassing the required 51.22 mark.
-She declared that she kept training despite the COVID-19 pandemic and that she already saw herself competing in the games.

-During the Colombian National Senior Championships she won the 400 m gold medal when she ran 50.36 and another gold with the 4 x 400 m relay with Anabel Medina, Milagros Durán and Fiodaliza Cofil, with 3:30.02, claiming that those results showed that she would arrive in shape to the Tokyo 2020 Olympics.
+During the Colombian National Senior Championships she won the 400 m gold medal when she ran 50.36 and another gold with the 4 × 400 m relay with Anabel Medina, Milagros Durán and Fiodaliza Cofil, with 3:30.02,.
 She also ran 23.10 in the 200 m.

 The Dominican Republic participated at the World Athletics Relays and Paulino was part of the Mixed 4 × 400 metres relay and they qualified to the final round with a 3:16.67 mark and qualified for the 2020 Olympic Game and the 2022 World Championships and later won with her team the bronze medal with 3:17.58.

 During the Meeting International Città di Savona, in Italy, she beat the meeting record winning the gold medal with a 50.71 and later lower her national record during the Meeting Jaen Paraiso Interior, Andujar, Spain with a tournament and national record of 50.25.
-She continued he warm up season at the Meeting International de Montreuil, World Athletics bronze level series in Montreuil, France, setting a new meeting record with 50.66 in 400 m just before competing in the Meeting Iberoamericano de Atletismo Huelva, Spain, a European Athletics Outdoor Permit Meetings where she set a tournament record and another national record in the 400 m with 49.99.
+She continued the warm-up season at the Meeting International de Montreuil, World Athletics bronze level series in Montreuil, France, setting a new meeting record with 50.66 in 400 m just before competing in the Meeting Iberoamericano de Atletismo Huelva, Spain, a European Athletics Outdoor Permit Meetings where she set a tournament record and another national record in the 400 m with 49.99.
 Back in the Dominican Republic, she set a new 200 m national record at the Félix Sánchez Invitational when she raced a 22:86 time.